Delhi Chalo march: Punjab farmers face water cannons, push through Haryana barricades | Headlines

 Delhi Chalo march: Punjab farmers face water cannons, push through Haryana barricades

 Farmers from Punjab faced water cannons and broke police barriers at the state's border with Haryana as they pushed towards the national capital Thursday on their "Delhi Chalo" march against the Centre's farm laws.
-By late evening, a large number of protesters from Punjab and Haryana were close to Delhi, where too police were deployed in strength at border points.
+By late evening, a large group of them had reached the road toll plaza at Panipat, about 100 km from Delhi.
+Bhartiya Kisan Union (Haryana) leader Gurnam Singh said the protesters planned to spend the night there and will resume the march the next morning.

 There were traffic snarls during the day at Delhi's border with police checking vehicles coming in from Haryana and Uttar Pradesh.
-Metro services were restricted.
+Metro services between Delhi and NCR areas were restricted.
 At the Punjab-Haryana Shambhu border, police and Punjab farmers in their tractor-trolleys were locked in a confrontation for a couple of hours in the morning.

 Police made announcements on loudspeakers asking the farmers assembled on the Punjab side to disperse.
 But as protesters tried to push through barricades, the Haryana Police used a water cannon and lobbed teargas shells.
 Farmers chucked some steel barricades into the Ghaggar river from the bridge where they had been stopped.